LucasHoffSchmidt/Superstore_Time_Series_Sales_Forecasting/README.md

 <img src="images/heatmap_time.jpg" alt="Heatmap of timebased features" width="550">
 - Prepared data for statistical modeling by adjusting for the skewness and outliers of sales by using winsorization and the logarithm of sales.
 - Aggregated features by month and split data into training and testing dataframes.
-- Created forecasts for the past 6 months with and without exogenous variables using ARIMA, SARIMA and Holt-Winters.
+- Created forecasts for the last 12 months of sales data, with and without exogenous variables using ARIMA, SARIMA and Holt-Winters.
 <img src="images/arimax.jpg" alt="ARIMAX forecast" width="700">
 <img src="images/sarimax.jpg" alt="SARIMAX forecast" width="700">
 <img src="images/holt-winters.jpg" alt="Holt-Winters forecast" width="700">